 Skip to main content

-The Quickstart bundle is the fastest path to a running Ekso.
-One docker compose up -d brings up the API, the background worker, and a Postgres database with pgvector preinstalled.
+The full-stack bundle is the fastest path to a running Ekso.
+One docker compose up -d brings up the API, the background worker, a Postgres database with pgvector preinstalled, and a daily backup service.
 No external services to wire up.
-Pick this if you’re evaluating Ekso, running it for a small team, or don’t already operate a Postgres or SQL Server you want it to share.
-For shops with an existing database, see Bring your own database.

 Prerequisites